UmarKhanCodes94/UmarKhanCodes94/README.md

 🔭 **currently working** as Product Manager-Digital & Consumer for a FMCG.

-🌱 **currently involved** in revisiting basics and learning causal inference.
+🌱 **currently involved** in revisiting basics of computer science and learning causal inference.

 👯 Looking to **collaborate** on utilizing AI for health.